bandpooja/ADT_project/README.md

 # ADT_project

-In this project we want to compare and analyze the perfprmances of Relational , Graphand Hybrid database in context of recommendation system.
+In this project we want to compare and analyze the performances of Relational, Graph and Hybrid databases in context of recommendation system.

-For this the below steps we have followed-
+For this we have followed the below steps:

 ### Database Selection